-on Integrated Computing and STEM Education with Raspberry Pi, Arduino, and Robots
+on Integrated Computing and STEM Education with Arduino and Robotics

 Click below to view the list of upcoming C-STEM 2-Day Workshops

 This C-STEM 2-Day Workshop will provide K-14 teachers with hands-on experience on how to use freely available C-STEM Studio and RoboBlockly, as well as C-STEM Math-ICT curriculum with interactive coding, making, and robotics that aligns with the Common Core Math and ICT Sector standards to develop students’ 21st century problem-solving skills and better prepare students for college and careers.
-Teachers will also learn physical computing using general purpose input/output (GPIO) pins with Raspberry Pi (for as low as $5) and Arduino, control of Linkbot and NXT/EV3 robots through Pi, and how to bring physical computing and free C-STEM resources into their classroom teaching of STEM, computer science, making, and robotics courses.
+Teachers will also learn physical computing using general purpose input/output (GPIO) pins with Arduino, control of Linkbot and NXT/EV3 robots through Arduino, and how to bring physical computing and free C-STEM resources into their classroom teaching of STEM, computer science, making, and robotics courses.
 Whether or not you have previous coding and robotics experience, you will enjoy the workshop enormously.

-The workshop will prepare K-14 teachers to bring the C-STEM Math-ICT Curriculum: “Physical Computing with Pi and Arduino (UCOP A-G approved)“ curriculum and a suite of free resources into their classroom teaching.
+The workshop will prepare K-14 teachers to bring the C-STEM Math-ICT Curriculum: “Introduction to Physical Computing and Making“ for middle school, and “Physical Computing with Arduino (to be UCOP A-G approved)” and “Physical Computing with Arduino and Pi (UCOP A-G approved)” for high school curriculum and a suite of free resources into their classroom teaching.
 Attendees will learn:

 - Providing computing education utilizing user-friendly RoboBlockly, industrial standard computer programming in C/C++ interpreter Ch, and innovative Barobo Linkbot or popular Lego Mindstorms NXT/EV3